frontenddogma/web-development-glossary/manuscript/g.md

 Garbage collection
 : A form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage, or memory occupied by objects that are no longer in use by the program.
 Garbage collection is essentially the opposite of manual memory management, which requires the programmer to specify which objects to deallocate and return to the memory system.
 However, many systems use a combination of approaches, including other techniques such as stack allocation and region inference.&nbsp;[†](#w-garbage-collection)

+Garbage In, Garbage Out
+: The concept that flawed, or nonsense (garbage) input data produces nonsense output.
+The principle also applies more generally to analysis and logic, in that arguments are unsound if their premises are flawed.&nbsp;[†](#w-gigo)

 GDPR
 : → General Data Protection Regulation